testsigmahq/testsigma-docs/src/pages/docs/test-cases/create-steps-recorder/ios-apps/overview.md

 ![test steps section on the Recorder UI in Testsigma, for an iOS project](https://docs.testsigma.com/images/ios-apps/test-steps-section-record-test-steps-mobile-inspector-testsigma-ios.png)

-8. Now you can use the Recorder to record next steps.
-Before doing that let’s review all the options available with the Recorder.
+8. Now you can use the Test Recorder to record next steps.
+Before doing that let’s review all the options available with the Test Recorder.
 The options available are:

 &emsp;
 **a.
 Inspection mode:**

 ![ inspection mode button to record test steps via the Recorder in Testsigma, for an iOS project](https://docs.testsigma.com/images/ios-apps/inspection-mode-button-record-test-steps-mobile-inspector-testsigma-ios.png)

 In inspection mode, you can click on elements and get more information about them.
-For example, if we click on the button ‘Log in’, this information about the button will appear on the Recorder UI.
+For example, if we click on the button ‘Log in’, this information about the button will appear on the Test Recorder UI.

 ![actions available for an inspected element to record test steps via the Recorder in Testsigma, for an iOS project](https://docs.testsigma.com/images/ios-apps/actions-for-inspected-element-mobile-inspector-testsigma-ios.png)